el-wiam/python-location-de-voiture/README.md

 2. Install the required dependencies specified in the requirements.txt file.
 3. Set up a MySQL database and configure the connection details in the system's configuration file.
 4. Run the main application file to start the system.
-5. Access the system using a web browser and navigate through the available functionalities as an administrator or client.
 ## Contribution

 If you would like to contribute to the Car Rental System, please follow the guidelines below: